 - Healthcare providers’ and health insurance providers’ handling of protected health information is governed by the privacy and security provisions of the Health Insurance Portability and Accountability Act (HIPAA) and rules implemented by the Department of Health and Human Services.

 Additionally, states are very active in the privacy and cybersecurity space.
 The primary data breach notification laws are all state-level laws, and some states have enacted laws or adopted regulations regarding privacy and cybersecurity that are stricter in some ways than federal law.
+For companies doing business in these jurisdictions, these laws may act as a functional floor in terms of minimum compliance.
 For example:

 - The California Consumer Privacy Act and California Online Privacy Protection Act include a number of requirements for companies doing business in the State of California or collecting information from California residents.